alphagov/govuk-developer-docs/source/manual/emergency-publishing.html.md

 > **Note**
 >
-> The Jenkins job will also clear all caches.
-The main page updates immediately, however whitehall and travel advice can take a couple of minutes before the banner appears.
+> The Jenkins job will also clear the Varnish caches and the CDN cache for [a predefined list of 10 URLs](https://github.com/alphagov/govuk-puppet/blob/8cca9aad2b68d6cb396a135f47524fafeca1c947/modules/govuk_jenkins/templates/jobs/clear_cdn_cache.yaml.erb#L22-L34) (including the website root).

 ### 4. Test with cache bust strings